 The curvature of the cornea is changed by this cool ultraviolet laser (without heat) by evaporating microscopic amounts of tissue.
 The new shape creates clear vision by correctly focusing light onto the retina inside the eye.
 For short-sight, the cornea is made flatter, whereas for long-sight it is made steeper.

-LASIK, like PRK, can also can correct astigmatism by smoothing a rugby ball-shaped cornea into a rounder, more normal shape.
-It is a common myth that LASIK cannot treat astigmatism.
+LASIK eye surgery, like PRK, can also can correct astigmatism by smoothing a rugby ball-shaped cornea into a rounder, more normal shape.
+It is a common myth that LASIK eye surgery cannot treat astigmatism.